wh1686/EIT/README.md

 File "Eigenstates" is used to calculate the eigenstates of room temperature NV excited states in the presence of hyperfine interaction.
 File "9-level Model" is used to calculate the nuclear spin polarization using the 9-level model.
 File "21-level Model" is used to calculate the nuclear spin polarization using the 21-level model.
+File "NV EIT" is used to calculate the simplified model of Fig 4.13 in the report.